 Please be aware that if you do not sign the engagement letter then we cannot carry out the survey and the appointment you may have arranged will be cancelled.

-It is important that you are there during the visit as he will decide where the new plant can go and will want to check with you that the position is acceptable, he will also need sight of your consumer unit/fuseboard within your property to ensure it meets current regulations (He will need to take a photo of this consumer unit for the survey).
+He will also need sight of your consumer unit/fuseboard within your property to ensure it meets current regulations (He will need to take a photo of this consumer unit for the survey).

 The surveyor has a limited amount of time to carry out the survey and will not be able to answer any questions about the scheme itself or the type of equipment being installed, these should either be answered by calling us in the office on 01328 854549 or referring to the frequently asked questions.

-This involves carrying our various desktop studies by our civil engineers that are required by National England and the relevant authorities.
+This involves carrying our various desktop studies by our civil engineers that are required by Natural England and the relevant authorities.
 This will prove to them that your property is eligible for the scheme

 Following the completion of stage 2, we will then contact you to confirm that we are able to proceed with the installation.
 At this point we can answer any further questions that you may have.

-To confirm however as long as you have the new sewage treatment plant installed there is no cost to you.
+To Confirm, however, as long as you have the new sewage treatment plant installed there is no cost to you.

 Stage 3 At this point we will pass your file over to our lawyers to draw up the relevant paperwork for you to sign.
 Once this is available then you will need to come into our office to sign that paperwork.